 We offer landlords electrical certificates, also known as Electrical Installation Condition Reports (EICR).
 We also offer Portable Appliance Testing (PAT).

 All rented properties require an EICR by law every five years or at the start of each new tenancy.
 The EICR needs to be presented to the tenant, letting agent or relevant local authorities when requested.

-One of our electricians will perform an EICR at your rented property, and on passing, will issue the relevant certification.
-You can rest assured your property is safe, legal and conforms with your insurance terms.
+One of our electricians will perform an EICR at your rented property and, on passing, will issue the relevant certification.
+You can rest assured that your property is safe, legal, and conforms with your insurance terms.